ToddBooth/a7011e/hands-on-labs/Week_6_hands-on-labs/Week_6_hands-on-labs.md

 4. Click on the top, "Filter by Type".
 5. Click on the upper right, "JSON".
 6. Select "Customer managed".
-7. Select the policy you created earlier, called "Admininstrators".
+7. Select the policy you created earlier, called "Administrators".
 8. Paste the following to replace the old json, and take the time to understand it.
 9. Save the above policy to apply it.
 ```